tomrist9/datastructures_and_algorithms/README.md

 #  Data Structures and Algorithms (DSA)

 Welcome to my personal experience about  mastering **Data Structures and Algorithms (DSA)** using Java.
-This repo contains my daily solutions to coding problems from platforms like **LeetCode** and structured implementations of common algorithms and patterns.
+This repo contains my daily solutions to coding problems from platforms like **LeetCode**, **NeetCode** and structured implementations of common algorithms and patterns.

 Each solution is written with **clean code principles**, proper naming, and explanatory comments.